MelbourneDeveloper/RestClient.Net/README.md

 # .NET REST Client Framework for all platforms #

 The best .NET REST Client with task-based async, strong types, and dependency injection on all platforms.
-Consume your ASP .NET Core Web APIs or consume RESTful APIs over the internet in C#, F# or Visual Basic.
-Designed for functional style programming with F# in mind.
+Consume your ASP .NET Core Web APIs or consume RESTful APIs over the internet in C#, F#, or Visual Basic.
+It's designed for functional-style programming with F# in mind.

 NuGet: [RestClient.Net](https://www.nuget.org/packages/RestClient.Net)